 But then the memory grabbed her full attention as she saw baby Bruce struggle for air, his umbilical cord caught round his neck, starving his body of oxygen.
 He was dying before he’d had a chance to live.
 Suddenly there were bright lights; the cord was unwrapped, and the infant Bruce was gasping for breath.

 And now she knew how to stop him.
 His near death in infancy had given her that.

 Alpha felt his head empty of thought now that she had sliced away his pleasure.
 Got you!

-Exhausted and dizzy from the mind changing, she dragged herself towards the exit from his brain, grateful that at least walking wasn’t so hard now: the rolling muck had disappeared along with Bruce’s evil desires.
+Exhausted and dizzy from the mind-changing, she dragged herself towards the exit from his brain, grateful that at least walking wasn’t so hard now: the rolling muck had disappeared along with Bruce’s evil desires.

 She wanted nothing more than to leave his mind (still running on autopilot) to get back into her own body that was patiently waiting for her in the courtyard.
-As she tore through the tissue barrier at the edge of Bruce’s brain her senses prickled in warning: the touch was sending a new fear rippling through her.
+As she tore through the tissue barrier at the edge of Bruce’s brain her senses prickled in warning: the touch sent a new fear rippling through her.
 She pulled herself back into Bruce’s mind in alarm.
 What’s that out there?